-- In applications where the supply ducts carry heated air to areas outside the space where the furnace is installed, the return air must be delivered to the furnace by duct(s) secured to the furnace casing, running full size and without interruption.
-Do not use the back of the furnace for return air. - Position the furnace with the return air ductwork ensuring even alignment of furnace (or coil casing) air opening and return air duct.
-NOTE: The ductwork must have an opening equal to that of the return air opening of the furnace (or coil casing).
-See Figure 21, (page 27) for return air opening size.
+In applications where the supply ducts carry heated air to areas outside the space where the furnace is installed, the return air must be delivered to the furnace by duct(s) secured to the furnace casing, running full size and without interruption.

-Upflow & Horizontal Furnaces
+Upflow and Horizontal Furnaces

-The return air ductwork may be connected to the left side, right side, or bottom of the furnace.
-NOTE: If using only the left or right side of the furnace for return air, the bottom panel (Figure 21) must not be removed from the bottom of the furnace.
+For upflow installations, the return air ductwork may be connected to the left side, right side, or bottom.
+The bottom panel (Figure 20) must be installed for left or right return air.
+NOTE: Do not use the back of the furnace for return air.